sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/cody_clients.md

 </table>

 ### Status definitions
-An IDE extention status is:
+An IDE extension status is:

 - 🟢 _Generally Available_: Available as a normal product feature, no major features are absent.
 - 🟡 _Partially available_: Available, but not yet with full functionality.
 Still in active development.